 If you have to write many product texts, you often come to the point where it is called “What the hell am I supposed to write?”.
 Then often only a banal sentence is written around the “outstanding product quality”.
 This is, however, confusing and does not generate any surplus value for the reader.
 The reader sees it quickly and remains only readers and will not become the buyer.
 Does anyone say that he has the best quality or times the opposite read?
 Okay, really well it works on meh.com.
 But that is another concept.
 You quickly lose the credibility when the lyrics are listening to hollow phrases.

 You do not read how great the shoe is, but you know afterward that you get the shoes that the colleague has worn so casually in the office.
 The imagination, how it might look attracted or to what things in the closet it fits, let the imagination play crazy.
 And that makes you want the shoes.
 That sells products.

 Talk to the imagination of your readers

 To point 3 I would like to address the next point the imagination.
 Why does the sale in the store work so well (good is, of course, relative)?
 Because people can touch the products there.
 You can play with it and try the product.
-There are even a study ( here in English ), which scientifically proves.
+There is even a study ( here in English ), which scientifically proves.

-In the Internet, however, nobody can touch it.
+On the Internet, however, nobody can touch it.
 Although Good product images help make even better product videos (of which there are many on Youtube ), but not touching it halt.
 So you have to increase the desire in the reader’s mind.
 The target group is parents and they can feel the form of how you can push your child through the area soon.

-The “perfect” product
+The “perfect” product – DO Product Content Copywriting

 I had already said that the perfect product does not exist.
 But what if it’s really perfect.
 Unsurpassed?
 Then you must be able to justify it properly.
 In principle, I advise against writing a perfect product, but in the case of cases: proofs help.